Odyseus/CinnamonTools/__app__/docs_sources/includes/cinnamontools-dev-notes.rst

     - Sphinx

         - By itself, Sphinx has hundreds of moving parts (Python modules and/or external tools).
-        - It internationalization capabilities are too complex.
+        - Its internationalization capabilities are too complex.
         - Generating one single HELP.html file that is at the same time self contained is practically impossible.

     - Translate Toolkit